CTRL-ALT-OP/Docker_Tools/README.md

 - **Project Selection**: Use the dropdown to select which project to work on.
 Projects with the same name across different folders are automatically grouped together.
 - **Version Display**: All versions of the selected project are displayed in order (pre-edit → post-edit → post-edit2 → correct-edit).
 - **Refresh**: Use the refresh button to reload projects if you've added new ones or made changes to the folder structure.
+- **Settings**: Use the settings button (⚙️) to customize application appearance, behavior, and configuration.

+## Settings System

+The application features a comprehensive settings system that allows you to customize every aspect of the interface and behavior without modifying the original configuration files.

+### How It Works

+The settings system uses a two-tier approach:
+1. **Default Settings** (`config/settings.py`) - Original settings tracked by Git
+2. **User Overrides** (`config/user_settings.json`) - Personal customizations NOT tracked by Git

+When the application starts, it loads the default settings first, then applies any user customizations on top.
+This ensures your personal preferences are preserved while keeping the original configuration intact for Git operations.

+### Accessing Settings

+Click the **⚙️ Settings** button in the main toolbar to open the settings window.
+The settings are organized into four tabs:

+#### General Tab
+- **Source Directory**: Main directory where projects are located (with browse button)
+- **Window Settings**: Application title and window sizes

+#### Appearance Tab
+- **Colors**: Complete color scheme with live preview
+- **Fonts**: Typography settings for all UI elements

+#### Directories Tab
+- **Ignore Directories**: Folders excluded from cleanup operations
+- **Ignore Files**: Files excluded from cleanup operations
+- **Folder Aliases**: Custom names for project workflow stages

+#### Languages Tab
+- **Language Extensions**: File extensions for automatic language detection
+- **Required Files**: Dependency files required for each programming language

+### Settings Management

+- **Apply and Restart**: Saves your changes and restarts the application with new settings
+- **Reset to Defaults**: Removes all customizations and restores original settings
+- **Cancel**: Closes the settings without saving changes

+### Technical Details

+- Only changed settings are saved (efficient storage)
+- User settings file is automatically excluded from Git
+- Settings are validated before applying
+- Safe restart mechanism preserves your work
+- Automatic backup of original configuration

 ## Troubleshooting